 The Alzheimer’s Disease Assistance Center of Long Island is a program of the Department of Psychiatry at Stony Brook University Hospital.
-It is one of nine centers - all based in hospitals or universities - sponsored by the New York State Department of Health.
+It is one of eight centers - all based in hospitals or universities - sponsored by the New York State Department of Health.

 The Alzheimer’s Disease Assistance Center of Long Island was founded in 1988 to serve as a Center of Excellence for the diagnosis and care of Alzheimer’s Disease patients and to provide expert assistance to their families and caregivers.
 The Center brings the latest research findings and the most effective techniques to the people of Long Island.